 At your consultation, I will spend a significant amount of time with you to get to know you personally, review your medical history, and perform a physical examination.
 We will explore your reasons for seeking cosmetic surgery, and I will explain the possible results.

-Good candidates for tuberous breast surgery at my Santa Monica practice share a few common qualities:
+Good candidates for tuberous breast surgery at my Beverly Hills/ West Hollywood practice share a few common qualities:

 If I determine that you are an appropriate candidate for surgery, I will explain your options in detail.